-- Minimum value (EUR) Depreciation rates (years)
+Minimum value (EUR) Depreciation rates (years)

 Furniture and fittings 1,000 10

 Vehicles 2,900 4

 Leasehold improvements 1,000 <10

-Office equipment 1,000 4
+Office equipment 1,000 4-5

-Telecommunication, IT and computer 1,000 4-5
+Telecommunication, IT and computer equipment 1,000 4-5

-^{} If the lease term is less than 10 years, the depreciation rate is equal to the lease term.
+If the lease term is less than 10 years, the depreciation rate is equal to the lease term.

-The minimum value was reviewed and changed in 2019.
 The useful lives are reviewed periodically to ensure that the period of depreciation is consistent with the expected pattern of economic benefits from items in property, plant and equipment.